scottpham/NICAR16LCC/README.md

 If you go back to your Chartbuilder in your browser, your new fonts will be there.

+You may need to restart the version of Chartbuilder in your browser.
+You can do that at any time by typing npm run dev

 ##Colors

 Open Chartbuilder/src/styl/colors.styl in your text editor and find $chart-colors.
 You can swap out these colors for the colors on your website.
 Just don’t add more than the 11 that are already there.
+If you want to add more, see George's tutorial for more information on how.

 These are mine: